Doctor, Scientist, Professor

 Dr. Gordon Christensen dedicated his career in medicine to the treatment and research of infectious diseases.
 In addition to his work at the Harry S. Truman Memorial Veterans Hospital, Dr. Christensen taught medicine at the University of Missouri (MU).
 Before joining the Veterans Hospital, Dr. Christensen was credited with the discovery of an overlooked skin bacteria that caused often fatal infections in intravenous (IV) lines and other medical implants.
-Dr. Christensen knows, first hand, the problems Americans face when seeking access to quality healthcare and in Congress he will seek to find solutions for hard working families.
+Dr. Christensen knows, first hand, the problems Americans face when seeking access to quality healthcare.
+As your Congressman, Dr. Christensen will seek to find solutions for hard working families.

 Gordon and his wife Alice have lived in Columbia, Missouri since 1988.
 Together they raised two daughters and are active members of their local church.

-In the 1990s Dr. Christensen became a Federal whistle-blower and testified before Congress as part of an inquiry into the cover up of murders at the Veterans hospital.
+In the 1990s, Dr. Christensen uncovered corruption and testified before Congress as part of an inquiry into the cover up of murders at a local Veterans’ Hospital.
 Although, he received threats and his professional career was impeded, Dr. Christensen is proud that he stood up for vulnerable Veterans seeking access to health care.
 In his words, “Some of the people who were hurt are the very same people who we have asked to sacrifice their lives and health to defend us.”

 Dr. Christensen was elected by his peers to represent the faculty of the medical school at the University of Missouri and served as Chair of the MU Faculty Council (2003-2005) and Chief of Staff at the University of Missouri Hospital (2008-2009).
 Dr. Christensen has dedicated a significant portion of his post-research career to working with underprivileged populations in developing nations, traveling to South Africa, Jamaica, Panama, Nicaragua, and Peru to assist local physicians in research and control of infectious diseases.